-Starting February 21, 2015, CMHA’s Housing Choice Voucher Program will be open for full service from 8 a.m. -5 p.m., during the week and the third Saturday of each month.
+CMHA’s Housing Choice Voucher Program will be open for full service from 8 a.m. - 6 p.m. during the week, and the third Saturday of each month from 8 a.m. - noon.
 This includes services for land lords and participants.
 No appointment necessary.
 There will be staff available to take care of your paper work to move into a new unit, issue vouchers, conduct annual recertifications, receive pending documents requested by your case worker, and you can submit documents if your income has changed.
-HCVP is at the end of their wait list, please make sure your mailing information has been updated.
+If you are on the HCVP wait list, please make sure that your mailing information is correct.
 If you have further questions, please call (216) 271-2777 or visit www.cmha.net/hcvp.

 The Housing Choice Voucher Program (HCVP) provides rental assistance to help low income persons afford decent and safe rental housing.
 HCVP Programs are funded by the Department of Housing and Urban Development (HUD), and administered by public housing agencies throughout the country.
 The Cuyahoga Metropolitan Housing Authority (CMHA) is the housing agency that administers an HCVP Program in Cuyahoga County.

 A person selected to participate in HCVP is issued a rental voucher and is then free to locate a dwelling unit suitable to the family's needs and desires in the private rental market.
 Once the family selects a unit, CMHA must inspect the unit before initial leasing and at least annually thereafter to ensure that the unit meets HUD housing quality standards (HQS).
 Once the unit passes an HQS inspection, CMHA will enter into a Housing Assistance Payment (HAP) Contract with the Owner who leases the unit to the family.
 Thereafter, CMHA pays a portion of the rent - a housing assistance payment - to the owner on behalf of the family.